-ASSESSMENT FOR DISCHARGE CONTRIBUTION TO FLOODS IN UPPER KRISHNA RIVER
+ASSESSMENT FOR DISCHARGE CONTRIBUTION TO FLOODS IN UPPER KRISHNA RIVER low surface runoff and has a moderate impact on the main channel.

 From the bivariate correlation and principal component analysis it is observed that basin shape parameters like Form factor, Drainage texture, Elongation ratio and Circularity ratio and drainage network parameters like Drainage density, Stream frequency and Mean bifurcation ratio show more significant relation and act as dominant morphometric parameters for flood contribution to the main Krishna river channel.
 Apart from heavy rainfall, the discharge of huge amount of water from several major and minor reservoirs in the upper Krishna basin also causes inundation and extensive damage to agricultural land in the floodplain areas.